We are reader-supported. Links on our site may earn us a commission. More about us

 The microphone comes with four separate filters: flat, 40 Hz, 80 Hz , and 120 Hz.
 There are also four attenuation levels available (0, -6, -12, as well as -24 dB).

-As we already mentioned, the output of the valves can be blended with the FET signal paths.
+As I already mentioned, the output of the valves can be blended with the FET signal paths.
 On the remote, this feature has been labeled Circuit.
 The parameters of the circuitry can be altered in four distinct modes: Clear, Warm, Dark, and Saturated.

 Also, since the chosen valve sound can be blended with the FET signal path, a huge amount of tonal variance is available.